zhongqianli/iris_detector/README.md

 **GTX1080Ti GPU**
 ![Alt text](./results/11.png)

-### MobileNet + SSD
+### MobileNet-SSD

 #### Evaluation
 We just evaluate mobilenet_300x300_ssd_iter_3000.caffemodel.
 On Intel i5 CPU, the average inference time is **27ms**.
 On GTX1080Ti GPU, the average inference time is **18ms**.
-The speed is slower than ResNet10 + SSD which has high accurracy on iris dataset, so we stop training.
+The speed is slower than ResNet10-SSD which has high accurracy on iris dataset, so we stop training.

 ![Alt text](./results/12.png)